Customize Java runtime startup behavior for Lambda functions - AWS Lambda

 This page describes settings specific to Java functions in AWS Lambda.
 You can use these settings to customize Java runtime startup behavior.
 This can reduce overall function latency and improve overall function performance, without having to modify any code.

-JAVA_TOOL_OPTIONS environment variable
+Understanding the JAVA_TOOL_OPTIONS environment variable

 In Java, Lambda supports the JAVA_TOOL_OPTIONS environment variable to set additional command-line variables in Lambda.
 You can use this environment variable in various ways, such as to customize tiered-compilation settings.
 The next example demonstrates how to use the JAVA_TOOL_OPTIONS environment variable for this use case.

-Example: Customize tiered compilation settings
+Example: Customizing tiered compilation settings

 Tiered compilation is a feature of the Java virtual machine (JVM).
 You can use specific tiered compilation settings to make best use of the JVM's just-in-time (JIT) compilers.
 Typically, the C1 compiler is optimized for fast start-up time.
 The C2 compiler is optimized for best overall performance, but it also uses more memory and takes a longer time to achieve it.